 Getting around the Philippines by ferry

-Having so many islands it more convenient sometimes to move using one of the many ferries (you’ll obviously have to pay a fee after having bought the ticket).
+With so many islands, it’s more convenient to move using one of the many ferries (you’ll obviously have to pay a fee after having bought the ticket).

 The interesting thing about using the ferry is that you’ll spend more time with the local people (ferries are generally cheaper than flights) and most probably you’ll see someone carrying a rooster (in the Philippines cockfight is the national sport).